sidravi1/sidravi1.github.io/_posts/2019-02-25-em-or-baum-welch-for-hmm-learning.md

 ### Two-slice distributions

-We are going to define the two-slice distribution since it's about to come in handy.
+We are going to code up the two-slice distribution since it's about to come in handy.
 It is defined as follows:

 $$
 \xi_{t-1,t|T}(i, j) = P(X_{t-1} = i, X_t = j | y_{1:T})